-30 seconds to draw anything they want in the top part of the page over the line.
+Everyone is to receive a paper with a line drawn horizontally about 1/8 of the way down.
+They will have 30 seconds to draw anything they want in the top part of the page over the line.
 Emphasize that in this case quantity trumps quality.
 So draw as much of a picture as possible as opposed to spending the whole time on the intricacies of a rose petal.

-After they complete the picture, they are to pass the paper to the person on their left.
+After they complete the picture, they will pass the paper to the person on their left.
 Under the line, that person must caption the drawing on that paper.
 They then fold over the paper to the original picture is no longer visible but the caption is and then pass it again to the left.
 The new owner of the paper must now draw a line under the caption and then draw the picture that suits the caption.
 This is repeated twice more until there is a 4th caption.